LNER Class V2: Working life

 First of the initial batch for five Doncaster-built V2s was number 4771, which emerged in June 1936 and was promptly named "Green Arrow", after the express freight service for which the locomotives had been built.
 Successful trials with this quintet led to both Doncaster and Darlington works producing further batches.
 The final locomotive, number 3695, was delivered from Darlington in July 1944.

-The V2 had the free steaming qualities that the LNER's operating department required.
-Not only were they capable of working vacuum braked freights at up to 60 mph, they could deputise for Pacifics on express passenger schedules.
-In peak condition a V2 could almost match the Pacifics for sustained high speed running.
-One locomotive was reliably timed at 93 mph on the Yorkshire Pullman while another attained 101.5 mph on a test train.
+The V2 had the free-steaming qualities that the LNER's operating department required.
+Not only was it capable of working vacuum-braked freights at up to 60 mph, it could deputise for Pacifics on express passenger schedules.
+In peak condition a V2 could almost match the Pacifics for sustained high-speed running.
+One locomotive was reliably timed at 93 mph on the Yorkshire Pullman, while another attained 101.5 mph on a test train.

-The V2s were recognised as versatile and powerful locomotives by 1939, but their reputation was more firmly established by their remarkable feats of haulage during World War II.
+The V2s were recognised by 1939 as versatile and powerful locomotives, but their reputation was more firmly established by their remarkable feats of haulage during the Second World War.
 Trains of over 20 carriages loaded to 700 LT proved within their abilities.
 On at least one occasion a single V2 hauled 26 coaches from Peterborough to London.
 Given this capacity for work it was not surprising that construction was allowed to continue through the war years.
 The V2s performed equally competently for British Railways, leaving their mark on the East Coast Main Line, the Waverley Route between Carlisle and Edinburgh and on the ex-Great Central main line between London Marylebone and Sheffield.